posva/how2/README.md

 </template>
 ```

 But, wait a minute...
 How are we going to get the `bestAnswer`?
-We could fetch it again but that wouldn't be optimal, specially when dealing with a rate limit like we are.
-We need to share the best answer fetched in the `Search` component with our new `BestAnswer` component.
+We could fetch it again but that wouldn't be optimal, specially when dealing with a rate limit API like we are.
+We need to share the best answer fetched in the `Search` view with our new `BestAnswer` view.
 This is what we call a piece of App state.
 It's like a global piece of the `data` property in a component.
-We could store everything in the Root component since we have access to it with `$root` but that would get really messy with time.
+We could store everything in the Root component since we have access to it with `$root` but that would get really messy with time as it's not a scalable approach.
 We need something to handle the App state, something like [Vuex](https://vuex.vuejs.org/).
 As with the router, we first need to install it:

 ```sh
 npm install --save vuex
 ```

 **Vuex is more complicated than the router, so don't worry if you don't understand everything right away, it will need practice.**

+TODO explain Vuex
+- principles
+- state = read only
+- mutations
+- getters
+- actions
+- modules

 Similarly to the router, we are going to create a `store.js` file and initiate there the Store for our App data: